litmining/labelbuddy-annotations/analysis/book/contributing_to_this_repository.md

 Note the `--labelbuddy` option that tells {{ pg }} to prepare the documents in {{ lb }}'s JSONL format.
 See the {{ pubget_home }} documentation for details.

-Note here we storing the data in the current directory for simplicity, and `pubget_data` is listed in this repository's `.gitignore` so it will not be tracked by {{ git }}.
+Note here we are storing the data in the current directory for simplicity, and `pubget_data` is listed in this repository's `.gitignore` so it will not be tracked by {{ git }}.
 However we could store the data anywhere we want; outside of the repository is even better, otherwise we have to make sure we don't add it to the repository by mistake.

 Once the download has finished, we recommend uploading the whole output to [OSF](https://osf.io/d2qbh/) and adding the link to the annotation project's `README`.